 In "Enhanced Vision" mode, the eVscope combines images (frames) that are continuously captured to improve the image quality (e.g. to remove noise).
 It uses a fast "image stack" or "stacking" algorithm to provide a live user experience ("on-the-go while-it-stacks").
 The algorithms also compensate for small movements of the image field and its rotation (which is a annoying characteristic of Alt-AZ GoTo mounts) and correct for the effects of light pollution.
 Thus, the "stacking" (stacking, superimposing) produces a clean image in the eyepiece.
 DSO are often only visible in this mode, and only here they show their full beauty.

 Unistellar has always emphasized observing through the eyepiece of the eVscope, so that the observation experience is close to that of a visual telescope.
 Since the eVscope is controlled by a smartphone app that displays the image on its screen (in sensor format), many users, myself included, seem to have little need for the eyepiece.
-Even Unistellar is now considering offering a version of the eVscope without an eyepiece...
+Even Unistellar was considering whether they should offer a version of the eVscope without an eyepiece - the eVscope eQuninox was the result...
 So you can make your observations via smartphone - not only outside where the eVscope stands, but also inside in the kitchen or living room, as long as the WLAN does not break down.
 I like the smartphone image better than the one in the eyepiece, and it has the sensor format, which can also be saved as a photo since app version 1.0.3.

 Finally, it should be noted that observing via eyepiece (electronic viewfinder) or smartphone does not require a dark adaptation, which is mandatory for visual observation of DSO.